IntersectMBO/cardano-node/doc/new-tracing/tracers_doc_generated.md

 			`Forwarder`
 Filtered  by config value: `Notice`

-### BlockFetch.NodeToNode.Send.StartBatch

-***
-Start block streaming.
-***

-From current configuration:
-Details:   `DNormal`
-Backends:
-			`EKGBackend`,
-			`Stdout MachineFormat`,
-			`Forwarder`
-Filtered  by config value: `Notice`

-### BlockFetchClient.AcknowledgedFetchRequest
+### BlockFetch.ClientEvent.SendFetchRequest

-***
-Mark the point when the fetch client picks up the request added by the block fetch decision thread.
-Note that this event can happen fewer times than the 'AddedFetchRequest' due to fetch request merging.
-***
+> Mark the point when fetch request for a fragment is actually sent over the wire.

 From current configuration: